stelzinga/MF/MGT_80.Tools.md

     Fig 2: Resilient Components

 In which all components now appear twice except:
-- Public Infra: not in the control of the company, so it is deemed not redundant.
+- Public Infra: not in the control of the company, so it is deemed not resilient.
 - Clients: not in control of the company.
 It is possible that some Clients have a resilient setup as well.
 However, from the company's perspective this is transparent.
 - Staff: companies do not keep spare Staff.
 This means that Staff is effectively a weak link in most resilient setups i.e., if somehow the Staff is not available Operations may effectively stop entirely!
 More on this later.